 What about growth and scalability?

-One of the biggest limitations of the old Wix ADI was scalability: sites built in ADI could not evolve easily beyond the original AI-generated structure.
+One of the biggest limitations of the old Wix ADI was scalability.
+Sites built in ADI could not evolve easily beyond the original AI-generated structure.
 That problem is now solved.
-Because the AI Site Builder outputs a fully editable Wix Editor site, there is no ceiling - you can add pages, install apps, set up e-commerce, and customise indefinitely after the initial AI generation.
+Because the AI Site Builder outputs a fully editable Wix Editor site, there is no ceiling.
+You can add pages, install apps, set up e-commerce, and customise indefinitely after the initial AI generation.

 For long-term growth, both paths now lead to the same destination: the full Wix Editor.
 The difference is just how you start.
 Both WordPress and Squarespace offer comparable beginner-to-advanced pathways, but Wix's AI Site Builder currently offers one of the most capable AI-assisted entry points of any major website builder.

-Conclusion: Wix ADI vs Wix Editor
+Wix ADI vs Wix Editor in 2026: What Has Changed

 Wix ADI is gone, but its successor is better in almost every way.
-The new Wix AI Site Builder gives you the speed and ease that made ADI popular, while delivering a fully editable site inside the standard Wix Editor - not a locked-down simplified view.
+The new Wix AI Site Builder gives you the speed and ease that made ADI popular, while delivering a fully editable site inside the standard Wix Editor, not a locked-down simplified view.
 If you are a beginner or need a site fast, use the AI Site Builder.
 If you want total control from the start, build directly in the Wix Editor.
 Either way, you end up in the same powerful editor with the same full feature set.

 * read the rest of the post and open up an offer